Laminette: What is it for and how to sew it?

 What is laminette?

-Laminette is a thin ribbon of transparent or white/black rubber, from 0.5 cm to about 1 cm wide depending on the use.
-This little ribbon is used in the making of knitwear, lingerie, and swimwear.
-This small strip helps maintain the fabric's elasticity while reinforcing it to prevent deformation caused by time and garment use.
+Laminette is a thin ribbon of transparent or white/black rubber, about 0.5 cm to 1 cm wide depending on the use.
+This small ribbon is used in the making of knitwear, lingerie, and swimwear.
+This small strip helps maintain the fabric's elasticity while reinforcing it to prevent deformation caused by time and wear.
 It prevents the fabric from stretching out or puckering.
-It is therefore used in the making of garments like t-shirts, sweatshirts, or knit dresses but also and especially in the making of underwear and swimsuits.
+It is therefore used in the making of garments like t-shirts, sweatshirts, or knit dresses but also, and especially, in the making of underwear and swimsuits.

 The different types of laminette